-You start your studies in September or February.
+You can start your studies in September or February.
 In case you need to follow the Pre-Master's first, you can only start in September and continue with your Master's in February.

 Choose a specialisation